ramp-eu/CONTRA-2.0/README.md

 -   [License](#license)

 ## Background
-This IoT Agent is designed to be a bridge between HTTP, ASCII based protocols or [MODBUS TCP protocol](https://www.modbus.org/docs/Modbus_Messaging_Implementation_Guide_V1_0b.pdf) and the FIWARE NGSI standard used in FIWARE.
-This project is based in the Node.js IoT Agent library.
-More information about the IoT Agents can be found within the library's [GitHub repository](https://github.com/telefonicaid/iotagent-node-lib).

 The agent is designed to enable IoT capabilities for legacy production and warehousing machines supporting old-fashioned (but still popular) serial communication using RS232 connection and ASCII based data protocols.
 Additionally it supports MODBUS TCP protocol to retreive data form connected machines.

 The agent was tested on two machines:
 * KUKA KR150 robot using RS232 serial connection with additional serial-to-ethernet hardware gateway converter
 * automated stacker using PLC controller connected to an ethernet, network supporitng MODBUS TCP protocol

+This IoT Agent is designed to be a bridge between HTTP, ASCII based protocols or [MODBUS TCP protocol](https://www.modbus.org/docs/Modbus_Messaging_Implementation_Guide_V1_0b.pdf) and the FIWARE NGSI standard used in FIWARE.
+This project is based in the Node.js IoT Agent library.
+More information about the IoT Agents can be found within the library's [GitHub repository](https://github.com/telefonicaid/iotagent-node-lib).

 ### Smart factory services
 Currently, the agent is customized to support warehousing and production palletization processess including:
-* depalletization - is a process of removing materials from pallets or ordered pile
+* **depalletization** - is a process of removing materials from pallets or ordered pile
-* palletization (stacking) - is a proces of arranging materials on pallets or in an ordered pile
+* **palletization (stacking)** - is a proces of arranging materials on pallets or in an ordered pile

 Proposed solution allows access to palletization processess performance data in an automated manner.
 The new smart factory services include:
-1. Real time production process monitoring – visualisation of machines’ current status, i.e. uptime, number of cycles completed, time to complete, etc.
+1. **Real time production process monitoring** – visualisation of machines’ current status, i.e. uptime, number of cycles completed, time to complete, etc.
-2. Early warnings for production station status (monitoring) – sending notifications to shop-floor workers when the robot’s task is near to completion so there is no idling time
+2. **Early warnings for production station status (monitoring)** – sending notifications to shop-floor workers when the robot’s task is near to completion so there is no idling time
-3. Autmatiozation of machines programs configuration
+3. **Automatization of machines configuration**

 In order to provide new business services, the CONTRA system will be extended with additional modules for production machine reporting data visualization and analysis (statistics in a form of tables and charts).
 Moreover,